nebari-dev/nebari/docs/source/admin_guide/faq.md

     private: true
 ```

-This will deploy a simple service based on the image provided. name must be a simple terraform-friendly string.

-It will be available on your QHub site at the /echo URL (or whatever urlslug you provide).
-Users will be required to be logged in if private is true.
+This deploys a simple service based on the image provided. name must be a simple terraform-friendly string.
+It's available on your QHub site at the `/echo` URL, or whatever URL slug you provide.
+Users need log-in credentials in if the private is true.